mineadmin/doc-v3/docs/en/front/advanced/cache.md

 <template>
   <!-- Only one root node -->
   <div>
-    <div>Page content</div>
+    <div>Page Content</div>
   </div>
 </template>
 ```

 ## Disabling Caching
-Disabling caching is straightforward—either do not set the `meta.cache` property to `true` or omit this property entirely.
-The other two conditions need not be addressed.
+Disabling caching is straightforward—either avoid setting the `meta.cache` property to `true` or omit this property entirely.
+The other two steps are unnecessary.

-If the property is set but caching is undesired, simply avoid defining `defineOptions({ name: 'xxx' })` in the page.
+If the property is set but caching is undesired, simply refrain from defining `defineOptions({ name: 'xxx' })` in the page component.